SekarRaj/SekarRaj/README.md

 ### Hi there 👋

+I am Rajasekaran Rajaram, a software engineer by choice and by profession.

 <!--
 **SekarRaj/SekarRaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.